 Today we are going to spend the majority of our day visiting museums.
 You have your choice of the Louvre or the Orsay Museum!

-So research and plan for your visit in advance so that you don’t miss the exhibit that you have your heart set on.
+So research and plan for your visit in advance so you don’t miss the exhibit you have your heart set on.

 Arc de Triomphe

 If you want, you can go to the top of the arc.
-Whether you go to the top or not, be sure and grab a photo in front of this famous monument.
+Whether you go to the top or not, grab a photo in front of this famous monument.

-Spend some time during your 4 days in Paris leisurely strolling the Champs Elysees.
+During your 4 days in Paris, spend some time leisurely strolling the Champs Elysees.
 This beautiful street is definitely famous for its high-end shops!
 Think Rodeo Drive in California!

 If these are out of your price point, that’s ok.
 It doesn’t cost anything to window shop or browse without buying!

 I mean, this is where the flagship Louis Vuitton store is located.
-You have to at least go inside!
+You have to go inside at least!

 Tours in Paris

-As you can see, this 4 day Paris itinerary is packed to the gills.
-Of course, we want you to customize it and make it your own so that you can have the best 4 days in Paris possible!
+As you can see, this 4-day Paris itinerary is packed to the gills.
+Of course, we want you to customize it and make it your own to have the best 4 days in Paris possible!